OmerRavid7/DSP-project/README.md

 # HOW it works
 # step 1:
-I read the signal and plot it in time
+read the signal and plot it in time
 # step 2:
 Plot the spectrum of the input signal and I found what are the noise frequency
 # step 3: